uwindsorcss/hub/app/views/pages/GUIDE.markdown

 ##### Resources
 - [LeetCode](http://leetcode.com) - Eric highly recommends LeetCode and used it for all of his interview prep.
 It has hundreds of questions with difficulty ratings and company-specific questions submitted by interviewees.
 Most internships will ask LeetCode easy/mediums.
 - **Cracking the Coding Interview** - Eric highly recommends reading this book before getting into LeetCode for interview prep.
 You can find it on Amazon or probably a PDF online.
+- [HackerRank] - Brandon highly recommends getting familiar with the  HackerRank editor and available languages.
+Many companies will supply a timed HackerRank coding challenge to be completed when applying to internships.
+It can also be used like LeetCode to solve hundreds of technical programming problems.

 ### Working in the U.S.A.